GetGood/Encryption/Harjoitus/report.md

 Estimated time to compute all keys: 26 days 3 hours 52 minutes 43 seconds

 ###### 3.2 About cryptographically safe PRNGs
 Cryptographically safe PRNGs or CSPRNGs operate much like the PRNGs, except they are seeded with more unpredictable data and have stricter qualifications for the data they produce.
-The output bits of a CSPRNG must not be predictable at higher than 50% succsess rate, and the past outputs must not be predictable from the observed outputs.
+The output bits of a CSPRNG must not be predictable at higher than 50% success rate, and the past outputs must not be predictable from the observed outputs.

 On Linux machines, the device /dev/urandom is most often used.
 It collects a pool of entropy from various hard-to-predict data sources, such as key presses or inter-interrupt timings.
 This data is then used to seed a ChaCha20-based CRNG, that is essentially a stream cipher with a 256-bit key producing an endless output of cryptographically secure data.